ros2/ros2_documentation/source/Tutorials/Advanced/Simulation-Webots/Setting-Up-Simulation-Webots.rst

 Background
 ----------

-Several robot simulators can be used with ROS 2, such as Gazebo, Webots, etc.
-Unlike turtlesim, they provide fairly realistic results relying on physics-based models for robots, sensors, actuators and objects.
-Hence, what you observe in simulation is very close to what you will get when transferring your ROS 2 controllers to a real robot.
 In this tutorial, you are going to use the Webots robot simulator to set-up and run a very simple ROS 2 simulation scenario.

 The ``webots_ros2`` package provides an interface between ROS 2 and Webots.